Implementing Ongoing WMS in your warehouse

 Introduction

 This article contains a high-level overview of how to implement Ongoing WMS in a warehouse.
 It includes information on the overall project level as well as about both the physical aspects of your warehouse (such as labeling), and which kinds of work processes are available in Ongoing WMS.
-Please get in touch with your sales representative or customer responsible engineer at Ongoing if you want to discuss further.
+Please get in touch with your sales representative or your dedicated software engineer at Ongoing if you want to discuss further.

 Plan your project

 If you have a small and uncomplicated business, you might want to skip this part and easily get started with just a few steps on your own.
-If you however have a larger business, more workers and other more complicated IT landscape we recommend that you plan for your project.
+If you, however, have a larger business, more workers and a more complicated IT landscape, we recommend that you plan your project.

 In the special case of you being a 3PL you might also have the benefit to start very simple with only one of your smaller customers, try it in production and improve and expand from there.